Raymond O. Barton

 Major General Raymond Oscar "Tubby" Barton (August 22, 1889 – February 27, 1963) was a career officer in the United States Army and combat commander in World War I and World War II.
-As commander of the 4th Infantry Division during World War II, most notably during the Normandy landings in June 1944, Barton is one of only eleven U.S. Army general officers who commanded their divisions for the duration of their combat service.
+As commander of the 4th Infantry Division during World War II, most notably during the Normandy landings in June 1944.
 He commanded the 4th Infantry Division from 3 July 1942 to 26 December 1944 and led them into battle from D-Day at Utah Beach, to the Battle of Normandy, the Liberation of Paris, and into the Battle of Hürtgen Forest before leaving the command due to health problems on December 27, 1944.

 Early life and military career

 Born on August 22, 1889, Raymond Oscar Barton graduated from the United States Military Academy (USMA) at West Point, New York, with the class of 1912.
 Many of his West Point classmates later became general officers during World War II as he did, such as Wade H. Haislip, John Shirley Wood, Walton Walker, Harry J. Malony, Walter M. Robertson, William H. Wilbur, Franklin C. Sibert, Robert McGowan Littlejohn, Stephen J. Chamberlin, Archibald Vincent Arnold, Albert E. Brown, Gilbert R. Cook and Millard Harmon.

 His first assignment was with the 30th Infantry Regiment, then serving in Alaska.
 He did not see any active service during World War I but, by now a captain, he served in Germany from 1919 to 1923 as commander of the 1st Battalion, 8th Infantry Regiment which was the last formation to leave Germany.

-He later returned to the United States, now as a major, and attended the United States Army Command and General Staff College, along with the United States Army War College.
-Barton then became a Professor of Military Science and Tactics at Georgetown University.
+He later returned to the United States, now as a major, and attended the United States Army Command and General Staff College from August 1923 to June 1924, along with the United States Army War College.
+He returned to the Command and General Staff College in the late 1920s, this time as an instructor.
+Barton then became a professor of Military Science and Tactics at Georgetown University.
 While he was there, on August 1, 1935, he was promoted again, this time to lieutenant colonel.